lumina37/py-cffi-bridge-npy-and-ocv-demo/README.md

 # Python-cffi: Bridge NumPy and OpenCV Demo

 This demo shows the bidirectional conversion method between NumPy ndarray (uint8, not more than 3 channels) and cv::Mat (CV_8U).

-Aiming to implement high-performance algorithm for NumPy with the assistance of OpenCV.
+I hope it could be a guideline about how to implement high-performance algorithms using OpenCV as extension for NumPy.

 And the demo additionally applies lots of next-generation Python-Cpp hybrid project organizing methods.